jtdsouza/w251-WildTrackAI/README.md

 The solution has the following key components:
 1. Model Training: Models for Species Classification and Individual Identification, trained in the cloud.
 2. Inference on the Edge: The models above are deployable on an edge device (in our case, the Jetson TX2) to run inference on captured images and detect species first and then identify a specific individual within that species.
-3. Cloud Database and sample web application:  A central aggregator for footprints and associated metadata being captured on various edge devices, with a web-front end to manage and view.
+3. Cloud Database and web application:  A central aggregator for footprints and associated metadata being captured on various edge devices, with a web-front end to view and further management.

 ## 3. Data Set and Processing (DAN)
 ### 3.1 Base Images